waded/xbox-cec/README.md

 ## Hardware you need:

-This runs on a Raspberry Pi that has a GPIO-compatible IR sensor (e.g. TSOP38238, wired to 3.3v, Gnd, and GPIO [TODO]), and an HDMI cable connected to a receiver or the TV.
+This runs on a Raspberry Pi that has a GPIO-compatible 38khz IR sensor (e.g. TSOP38238, wired to the 3.3v, Ground, and GPIO 17 pins), and an HDMI cable connected to a receiver or the TV.

 The IR sensor is located with the Xbox One so it can receive IR blasts from the Xbox.
-For the original Xbox One model, you may need a 3.5mm IR extension cable, but newer models have an IR emitter on the front panel.
+For the original Xbox One model you may need a 3.5mm IR extension cable, but newer models have an IR emitter on the front panel.
 See https://beta.support.xbox.com/help/hardware-network/oneguide-live-tv/use-external-ir-with-xbox-one for more about IR extension.

 ## Setting up on/off

 TODO:
-- Explain software setup, SD card to ready
+- Explain software setup, Rasbian Buster SD card to ready
 - Picture of general setup
-- Explain Xbox One Device Settings needed (show pictures) and how to choose device to use as the "TV"
+- Explain Xbox One Device control settings (show pictures), including choosing device to use as "TV" (Remote code T2051, [tv-for-xbox-cec.conf])
+- Explain how to configure LIRC
-- Explain how to configure xbox-cec with GPIO pin and IR codes for the "TV"
+- Explain how to configure xbox-cec with on/off IR codes if needed
+- Explain how to configure xbox-cec w/ CEC codes

 ## Setting up input switching